 Communication and teamwork skills are also essential.
-Early childhood educators need to cooperate and collaborate with children, parents and their own colleagues.
+Early childhood educators need to cooperate and collaborate with children, parents/carers and their own colleagues.

-Early childhood educators are also able to incorporate particular skills and interests into their work, such as science, music and drama.
+Early childhood educators are also able to incorporate particular skills and interests into their work with children, such as science, maths, early literacy and the creative arts.